Everett and Monte Cristo Railway: Railroad legacy

 Evidence of the Everett and Monte Cristo Railway can still be seen.
 Snohomish County created Robe Canyon Historic Park with two hiking trails that largely follow the old railway grade.
 The Lime Kiln Trail begins east of Granite Falls and follows the route east to where it crossed the South Fork of the Stilliguamish River for the first time.
 Here the railroad had a 150' Howe truss bridge just prior to entering tunnel #1.
 The bridge is long gone, so the trail stops at the river.
 Along the way it passes the site of a lime kiln which began shipping product on the railroad in 1897.
 The Old Robe Trail begins at the other end of Robe Canyon and works its way west, back toward Granite Falls.
 It follows the right of way to just before the entrance to tunnel #6.
 While the trail is officially closed beyond this point, some hikers have followed the route to beyond the site of tunnel #4.
-While there are few rails or ties remaining in situ, the concrete walls intended to protect the tracks from the river, and the concrete in which the ties were set are much in evidence as are tunnels #6, #5, and the cut at the site of tunnel #4.
+While there are few rails and ties remaining in situ, the concrete walls intended to protect the tracks from the river, and the concrete in which the ties were set are much in evidence as are tunnels #6, #5, and the cut at the site of tunnel #4.
 The natural hazards of the canyon that caused problems for the railroad are also still quite visible.
 In some places the roadbed is covered by landslides, while others have been washed away by the river.
 The exit to the cut at tunnel #4 is completely blocked by a rock slide.

 When regular service on the Hartford and Eastern ended in 1933, area residents, businesses, and the U.S. Forest Service which administered the nearby public lands began a concerted effort to replace the railroad with an automobile road.
 The effort ultimately resulted in the Mountain Loop Highway.
 Going east from Granite Falls, the new highway went north of Robe Canyon avoiding the flooding and landslides that the trains contended with.
 However, the 20 miles of the Mountain Loop Highway between Verlot and Barlow Pass was built on the original railway grade, perhaps the most significant legacy of the Everett and Monte Cristo.

 Locomotives on the Everett and Monte Cristo Railway used a turntable in the Monte Cristo rail yard in order to change directions prior to heading back to Everett.
 The turntable was hand powered, and once had a roofed structure to keep the snow from interfering with its free movement.
 The turntable is the only part of the Monte Cristo rail yard that is still in place.

 A final legacy of the railroad is the Big Four picnic area, maintained by the US Forest Service, at the site where the Inn at Big Four once stood.
 The inn burned to the ground on September 7, 1949.
 The only remnant is the massive double fireplace that once stood in the lobby.